About the Mary Frances Early Speaker Series

 Each year, a speaker is invited to deliver a lecture that honors Ms. Early’s quiet determination and dignity as she strived to ensure that the state’s flagship university became an institution of higher learning for all the people of Georgia.

-The event is free and open to the public and will take place in Mahler Hall at the Georgia Center for Continuing Education.
 The Mary Frances Early Lecture is sponsored by the Graduate School, Graduate and Professional Scholars (GAPS), the Mary Frances Early College of Education, and the Office Institutional Diversity (OID).
 It is part of The Signature Lecture Series coordinated by the Office of the Provost.

 Lecture Vision and History